tadesouaiaia/tails-website/docs/guide_input.md

-## Creating a POP File:
+If you have PRS and Phenotype data with sample IDs in the first column then you can create a POP file using our Python script as shown with example data:

 !!! tip "Creating a POP File"
-    The following command will validate the command line data and create a target configuration file
+    The following command will create POP file named my_file.pop.
     ```
-    ./POPout.py --createPopFile --prs data/prs.toy --pheno data/pheno.toy
+    ./POPout.py --makePOPfile data/TEST.prs data/TEST.pheno -o my_file

     ```

-This command will create a POPout File

----